Chapter 4 : Up All Night

 Meet me in the astronomy tower ASAP.
 I figured that you couldn’t go a few hours without snogging me.

 I shook my head in amazement and could just see him smirking haughtily as he wrote and sent the parchment.
 He really expected me to go to the astronomy tower to snog him at this time.
 It was the middle of the night!
 I crumpled up the letter into a ball and incinerated it with my wand, destroying the evidence.
-I couldn’t have my dorm-mates find out about mine and Potter’s… arrangement; I guess it would be called.
+I couldn’t have my dorm-mates find out about my and Potter’s… arrangement; I guess it would be called.
 I rummaged through my trunk and pulled out parchment and a quill.

 I gave the note to his owl and then I crawled back into the comfort of my warm and cozy bed and closed my eyes.